mavera12/EHR/Module-Builder-Tutorial.md

 - Building and leveraging **DISTRIBUTED** Transition Types (see “Possible CHF Flare” State)
 - Understanding an Inpatient clinical workflow (See start of inpatient section, with “acute Inpatient CHF flare” and subsequent sections.

-If you have any questions, please find a MITRE tutorial guide who will be able to answer your questions.
-Please reach out to briananderson@mitre.org should you have any additional questions!